 - Am I eligible to apply for a summer internship?

-To be eligible, you must be currently enrolled in a relevant doctoral program and have completed at least two years of full-time graduate study on or before the program start date (June 4, 2018).
-Those who have completed their dissertation defense and/or have received their doctorate on or before the program start date (June 4, 2018) are not eligible.
+- Research and Measurement Sciences Internship Program: To be eligible, you must be currently enrolled in a relevant doctoral program and have completed at least two years of full-time graduate study on or before the program start date (June 6, 2022).
+Those who have completed their dissertation defense and/or have received their doctorate on or before the program start date (June 6, 2022) are not eligible.

 - I learned about the internship after the deadline.
 Is it too late to apply?